Russia's Putin warns against outside interference

 They returned hours later with no sign of a breakthrough toward peace, and little to show for the trip but secondhand assurances that Assad's opponents at home and critics abroad dismissed as a rehash of broken promises.

-Russia "has manoeuvred itself into a position in which it must bet on Assad's survival to protect its interests," Dmitri Trenin, director of the Carnegie Moscow Centre, wrote in an article published in Foreign Affairs after the Security Council veto.
+Russia "has maneuvered itself into a position in which it must bet on Assad's survival to protect its interests," Dmitri Trenin, director of the Carnegie Moscow Center, wrote in an article published in Foreign Affairs after the Security Council veto.

 "Moscow needs to learn that saying no is not good enough," he wrote.